 A lack of vitamin D can lead to weight gain and a decrease in muscle mass.
 Tons of good sources of vitamin D exist, including fatty fish such as salmon, fortified milk and egg yolks.

 A tip-top metabolism can only happen when your gut health is running smoothly.
 Prebiotics are types of fiber that promote the growth of healthy bacteria in the gut, while probiotics are live bacteria that support gut health.

-Research has shown that both prebiotics and probiotics can help to boost metabolism and promote weight loss.
-Good sources of prebiotics include asparagus, onions, bananas and oats.
-Good sources of probiotics include yogurt, sauerkraut, kimchi and kefir.
+Research has shown that both prebiotics and probiotics can help boost metabolism and promote weight loss.
+Good sources of prebiotics include asparagus, onions, bananas, and oats.
+Good sources of probiotics include yogurt, sauerkraut, kimchi, and kefir.

 When in doubt, reach for high-quality prebiotics and probiotics supplements to get the job done.